Jessie-mx-zhang/ds105a-project-shanghainese/README.md

 We owe a debt of gratitude to Mr. Mustafa Can Ozkan, whose drop-in sessions were pivotal, especially for the interactive maps that became a cornerstone of our analysis.
 Our Professor Dr. Jon Cardoso-Silva consistently provided fresh perspectives that broke through our creative blockades, offering solutions that were both incisive and practical.

 Our teacher Mr. Alexander Soldatkin was a beacon of guidance, always reminding us of our timeline and pushing us ahead of schedule.
 His brilliance shone brightest when he patiently fixed a critical bug on Christmas Eve, a testament to his unwavering dedication.

+This is the essence of our story — a tale of unity, perseverance, and the collective pursuit of knowledge.
+It’s about embracing challenges, learning from our oversights, and above all, celebrating the spirit of collaboration that defines our LSE experience.